piyushpcs/KeySentry/README.md

 4.  **Local & Remote Logging**: Stores logs locally and simulates exfiltration to a remote server.
 5.  **Decryption Utility**: Provides a tool to decrypt and view the captured logs.

 The goal is to provide a clear, hands-on understanding of the mechanics behind data capture, encryption, and exfiltration for cybersecurity students, developers, and ethical hackers.
+The project is designed for ease of use, allowing the entire system to be started with a single command.

 ## Project Flowchart